colors in spanish

 Yellow

-This word can also be used to describe things that have a yellowish tint, and it can refer to the color of sunlight or butter.
+This word can also describe things with a yellowish tint, referring to the color of sunlight or butter.

 For example: